14 Tips For Protecting Your Camera Gear From Bad Weather

 116488650 s

-Ziplock backs is great to always carry in your backpack for extra protection.
+Ziplock backs are always great to carry in your backpack for extra protection.

-Even cheaper than tarps are ZipLock bags.
-These plastic bags are great to organize small camera accessories, and also will protect your gear from the weather.
+ZipLock bags are even cheaper than tarps.
+These plastic bags are great for organizing small camera accessories and protecting gear from the weather.

-If you have a water-resistant backpack but are still worried about having to be outside for an extended period of time, putting your gear in ZipLocks first will surely keep it safe while it’s raining outside.
+If you have a water-resistant backpack but are still worried about being outside for an extended time, putting your gear in ZipLocks first will keep it safe while it’s raining outside.

 9. Underwater Camera Housings

-This may seem excessive, but an underwater camera housing will definitely protect your camera from the weather.
+Although it may seem excessive, an underwater camera housing will definitely protect your camera from the weather.
 Although there are many other ways to keep your gear out of the rain, this will let you face it head-on.

 More importantly, underwater housing can let you take a DSLR or Mirrorless camera underwater and get some awesome shots.
 Or, if you’re shooting on or next to the water, this will save your camera if you drop it.

-However, if you’re serious about diving and underwater photography and video, you should check out our Beginner’s Guide To Underwater Video.
+However, if you’re serious about diving, underwater photography, and video, you should check out our Beginner’s Guide To Underwater Video.

 If you’re worried about taking your expensive lights in weather that will damage most gear, try using reflectors more.
-That way you can bounce the available daylight onto your talent’s face.
+That way, you can bounce the daylight onto your talent’s face.

-Not only are there many cheap reversible reflectors available, but they are not electronic meaning they will be okay if they get a little wet, dusty, or anything else.
+Not only are there many cheap reversible reflectors available, but they are not electronic, meaning they will be okay if they get wet, dusty, or anything else.

-Reflectors are a great addition for a filmmaking kit regardless of weather and given their cheap price, there’s no reason you shouldn’t consider adding this to your arsenal.
+Reflectors are a great addition to a filmmaking kit regardless of the weather, and given their low price, there’s no reason you shouldn’t consider adding them to your arsenal.

 11. Location Scouting